-As weakness is a commonly occurring symptom of several disorders, a myasthenia gravis diagnosis can be delayed or missed in individuals with mild weakness or in those who have weakness locally in a few muscles.
+Weakness is a common symptom of several disorders.
+A diagnosis of myasthenia gravis can be delayed or missed in individuals with mild weakness in the airways or in those who have weakness locally in a few muscles.

 Can IVIG help? | Free IVIG Treatment Info | Difficulty In Diagnosing?

-Several single or combination treatments may alleviate symptoms of myasthenia gravis.
-The treatment you will receive depends on your age, the severity of your disorder, and disease progress.
+Several single or combination treatments may alleviate symptoms of MG disease.
+The treatment you will receive depends on your age, the severity of your disorder, and disease progression.